esthesis-iot/esthesis-core/esthesis-core-docs/docs/02-startup-guide/03-MQTT-security-hardening.md

 to the MQTT broker.

 In addition, since the MQTT broker will no longer accept non-TLS connections, you need to update the URL of the MQTT broker used by the devices to start with `ssl://` instead of `tcp://`.
+For the time being, this is a manual process by editing the `esthesis.properties` file on the devices, changing the value of `MqttServer` property.
 :::

 :::warning Dataflows failing to connect